lrussellgd/SKMiner/README.md

 You will need these libraries to build from source:

-jansson 2.7, boost 1.56.0, OpenSSL, json spirit
+boost 1.56.0, OpenSSL, json spirit, The C++ Rest SDK

 You will also need the AMD ADL files.
 See the readme.txt in /source/ADL_SDK